demonico85/cleaving/docs/source/example.md

 pair_style lj/BGcleavwellspbc ${cutoff1} ${cutoff2} z
 ```

-   all the parameters (cutoff-1, cutoff2, epsilon, sigma) remain identical to those used in the Step1.
+All the parameters (cutoff-1, cutoff2, epsilon, sigma) remain identical to those used in the [Step 1](#step-1).
 Note that there is a third parameter in this pair_style, the direction normal to the cleaving plane (z in this case).

-4. Add the command for the walls in the lammps script file: `fix f2 all wellPforce 6.0 ${rw} ${expp} 1.0 file fcc111-T01-wells.lmp`.
-In this step the strenght of the walls remains constant, therefore we replace 1 to the variable ${lambda}
+3. Add the command for the wells in the LAMMPS script file: `fix f2 all wellPforce 6.0 ${rw} ${expp} 1.0 file fcc111-T01-wells.lmp`.
+In this step the strenght of the wells remains constant, therefore we replace 1 to the variable ${lambda}

-3. Create a file for the switching off of the interactions across teh cleaving plane.
+4. Create a file for the switching off of the interactions across teh cleaving plane.
 This is obtained by specifying in a file the amount of the coordinate (z in our case) the box system will be moved away from its periodic images.
-The file needs to always start with zero, which is the first point of the switching
+The file must start with zero, which is the first point of the switching.
+Here is an example:

-   E.g.:
 ```
 0.0
 0.001